 Remind yourself that each craving is a temporary, transient experience.
 If you can distract yourself for just five minutes, you will likely succeed over the craving.

 Remember your reasons for quitting, too.
 Your motivations are your own, but they can be a great way to keep yourself on track when you are experiencing difficult cravings or emotions.
 Consider keeping a list for yourself; this will help to keep you on track.

 At some point, your brain is going to try to rationalize having a cigarette.
 If you can determine what these rationalizations will be in advance, you can help to convince yourself to avoid them when they occur.
-For example, you may rationalize that one cigarette won’t be the end of the world.
+For example, you may rationalize that one cigarette won’t be the end of the world or taking a hit from supposedly the best vape around does not count as cheating.
 You may decide that a difficult situation warrants having a cigarette.
 Or, you may decide that smoking when you drink alcohol is ok, as long as you don’t smoke the rest of the time.
 By identifying these in advance, you can remind yourself that they are rationalizations when they occur.
 This can prevent you from falling back into those same daily habits.

 Drinking water is extremely important.
 Water will help to remove nicotine from your system more quickly, but is also extremely important for general health.
 This will also give you something to preoccupy yourself with.
 Additionally, drinking plenty of water will help to ward off food cravings.
 While coffee and alcohol may make cravings worse, instead of better, herbal tea and fruit juice is also a good choice.

 Practice distraction techniques when your cravings or difficult emotions occur.
 Remember that it may seem as if everything is stacked against your quitting efforts at times.
 Again, these are temporary thought processes.
 With will power, distraction, and keeping yourself busy, you can keep yourself from becoming mired in these thoughts.